SilvenLEAF/Algorithms/README.md

 ***

 ## Technologies
-All algorithms are solved using JavaScript.
+All algorithms are solved using TypeScript (the Superset of JavaScript).

 ***

 ## Target (Algorithms 100)
-To finish top 100 algorithm questions from Leetcode by the end of 2021
+To finish top 100 liked algorithm questions from Leetcode by the end of 2022
 ***